 A Decent Homes Standard for the PRS

-The Decent Homes Standard is a regulatory standard in the Social Rented Sector, but does not currently apply to the PRS.
-The white paper states that private rented homes will be required to meet the Decent Homes Standard, as part of the government’s Levelling Up mission to halve all non-decent homes by 2030.
-Under this new standard, private rental properties must have:
+The Decent Homes Standard is a regulatory standard in the Social Rented Sector.
+The Renters (Reform) Bill recommends this standard is applied to private rented homes, as part of the government’s Levelling Up mission to halve all non-decent homes by 2030.
+Although the Government stated they remain committed to this course of action, ongoing consultation is required before this will be introduced.

 - No serious health and safety hazards, such as risks of fall, fire, or carbon monoxide poisoning